Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Settings tab: configure all integrations via UI; no docker-compose editing required

 • Multi-user support: create user accounts with role-based access.
-Admins manage global settings; each user gets their own queue, watched playlists/artists, notifications, and credentials.
+Admins manage global settings; standard users get their own queue, watched playlists/artists, notifications, and credentials.
+Peon users get the stripped-back tabs and inherit global conversion/source settings, for when you want "download this song", not "reconfigure the mothership".
 Single-user installs work exactly as before with no configuration changes

 • Optional API authentication: protect your instance with an API key